 Recovery after Injection Sclerotherapy

 Injection Sclerotherapy treatments provide for a quick recovery with no downtime.
 Complications are minimal in the hands of an experienced vein specialist.
 Temporary bruising may occur for up to a month.
-Following a sclerotherapy treatment session, patients are encouraged to wear compression stockings for 3 to 7 days, perhaps more, depending on the severity of the vein condition treated.
+Following a sclerotherapy treatment session, patients are encouraged to wear a suitable compression garment (sports bra for breasts; thigh-high compression stockings for legs) for 3 to 7 days, perhaps more, depending on the severity of the vein condition being treated.

 Avoidance of hot bath, hot tubs, and long travel is instructed for at least one week following treatment.
 Daily walking to promote healthy blood flow in the legs is highly encouraged.